opengento/magento2-gdpr/README.md

 This module allows you to define the strategy to apply for the different processors.
 You can configure it thanks to the admin system configuration, but you can also cheat and define the strategy to apply for them via the `etc/di.xml` file.
 Be careful, the settings from the configuration are always checked in top priority.
-To make it via the code, add your settings as following:
+To make it via the code, add your preferences as following:

 ```xml
 <type name="Opengento\Gdpr\Model\Config\ErasureComponentStrategy">